 Buttercream and mudcake, what a match made in heaven!

 My friend sent me a photo of the cake that her son has picked out and I went looking on Pinterest as well.
 I was really suprised that there was not a step by step guide that I could find for the cake that I wanted.
-I took inspiration from a pin on there though and that pin goes to this website.
-Which appears, (I think) to be a Polish blog called Cake Time.
-Full credit goes to them for the visual ideas behind this cake.

 As I set about creating my own Lion Cake, I was trying to record the steps so that I could share the photos and process with you guys should you wish to make your own version!